How to Grow and Care for Baby Bunny Bellies Tradescantia (Tradescantia chrysophylla) Indoors

 Dropping leaves

-Baby Bunny Bellies Tradescantia will readily drop its leaves if the light is inadequate (too little).
+Baby Bunny Bellies Tradescantia will readily drop its leaves if the light is inadequate (too little) as it requires bright, indirect light to flourish.

-Ensure to place the Baby Bunny Bellies Tradescantia in a brightly lit place while protecting it from direct hot sunshine to avoid scorching of the leaves or instal a grow light if the natural lighting is not adequate.
+Ensure to place you Baby Bunny Bellies Tradescantia in a brightly lit place while protecting it from direct hot sunshine to avoid scorching of the leaves.
+If the natural lighting is not adequate, consider installing a grow light to supplement it.

 Loss of leaf color

-Loss of leaf color in Baby Bunny Bellies Tradescantia is caused by inadequate light (too little light).
+Loss of leaf color in Baby Bunny Bellies Tradescantia is caused by too little light.
+Move the plant to a brighter spot, as it grows best in bright, indirect light away from direct sunshine.

 Leggy growth (elongated stems)